mvolkmann/blog/src/lua.md

-To disable specific diagnostics, open Settings, filter on "Lua", scroll down to "Lua > Diagnostics: Disable", click the "Add Item" button, select a diagnostic name from the dropdown, and click the "OK" button.
+To disable specific diagnostics, open Settings, filter on "Lua", scroll down to "Lua > Diagnostics: Disable", click the "Add Item" button, select a diagnostic name from the drop-down, and click the "OK" button.
 For example, you may wish to disable "lowercase-global".